TroniusGaming/yapi/Events.md

 ### win-report

-Triggered when a game ends to report wins that have occured
+Triggered when a game ends to report wins that have occurred

 #### Event Data